asimtuncel/Energy-dissipation-behaviour-of-a-soccer-ball-under-varying-collision-velocities/readme.txt

 ###  The coefficient of restitution is often represented by a single value, describing the energy lost during an impact
-However, an impact is a continuous process, and energy loss occurs throughout this process.
-Therefore, to better understand how energy is distributed during ball-wall collisions, We developed a method to analyse displacement data from high-speed video recordings This approach allows us to calculate how the ball’s structural behaviour changes under different impact velocities and to determine the energy distribution during the entire collision
+However, an impact is a continuous process, and energy loss occurs throughout this process Therefore, to better understand how energy is distributed during ball-wall collisions, we developed a method to analyze displacement data from high-speed video recordings This approach allows us to calculate how the ball’s structural behaviour changes under different impact velocities and to determine the energy distribution during the entire collision